Positive definite matrices and the S-divergence: Introduction

-Notice that to compute $\delta_{le}$ we require two eigenvector decompositions; this makes it more expensive than $\jsld$ which requires only 3 Cholesky factorizations.
+Notice that to compute $\delta_{le}$ we require two eigenvector decompositions; this makes it more expensive than $\ds^2$ which requires only 3 Cholesky factorizations.
 Even though the matrix mean under $\delta_{le}^2$ can be computed in closed form, its dependency on matrix logarithms and exponentials can make it slower than $GM_{\ld}$.
-More importantly, for the application in~\cite{iccv11}, $\delta_{le}$ and other alternatives to $\riem$ proved to be less competitive than~\eqref{eq.ss}, so we limit our focus to $\jsld$; for more extensive empirical comparisons with other distances, we refer the reader to~\cite{iccv11}.
+However, much more importantly, for the applications in~\cite{iccv11,chSra12}, $\delta_{le}$ and other alternatives to $\riem$ proved to be substantially less competitive than~\eqref{eq.ss}, so we limit our focus to $\ds^2$; for more extensive empirical comparisons with other distances, we refer the reader to~\cite{iccv11,chSra12}.

-While our paper was under review, we became aware of a concurrent paper of Chebbi and Moakher (CM)~\cite{chebbi}, who consider a one parameter family of divergences, of which~\eqref{eq.ss} is a special case.
-We summarize below how our work differs from CM: \begin{list}{$\bullet$}{\leftmargin=3em} \item CM prove $\sqrt{S}$ to be a metric only for commuting matrices.
-As per Remark~\ref{rmk.commute}, the commuting case essentially reduces to the metricity for scalars.
-The general noncommuting case is much harder and was left as an open problem in~\cite{chebbi}.
-We solve the general noncommuting case, fully independent of CM. \item We establish several theorems connecting $\jsld$ to the Riemannian metric $\riem$.
-These connections have not been made either by CM or elsewhere. \item A question closely related to metricity of $\sqrt{S}$ is whether the matrix
+While our paper was under review (in 2011), we became aware of a concurrent paper of Chebbi and Moakher (CM)~\cite{chebbi}, who consider a one parameter family of divergences that generalize~\eqref{eq.ss}.
+Our work differs from CM in the following aspects: \begin{list}{$\bullet$}{\leftmargin=3em} \item CM prove $\ds$ to be a distance only for commuting matrices.
+As per Remark~\ref{rmk.commute}, the commuting case essentially reduces to the scalar case.
+The noncommuting case is much harder, and was conjectured to be true in~\cite{chebbi}.
+We propose and solve the general noncommuting case, independent of CM. \item We establish several theorems connecting $\ds^2$ to the Riemannian distance $\riem$.
+These connections have not been made either by CM or \emph{elsewhere}. \item A question closely related to metricity of $\ds$ is whether the matrix